ExpressionEngine/ExpressionEngine-User-Guide/source/add-ons/forum/forum_themes.rst

 located in your installation under themes/user/forum/.

-In order to edit the Templates inside the Control Panel, set the theme folders and files to 666 permissions (for Windows servers, you need to make them "writable").
+In order to edit the Templates inside the Control Panel, set the theme folders and files to be writable.
+See :doc:`/troubleshooting/general/file_permissions` for details.

 If you plan to make changes to your theme, we recommend that you make a copy of the themes/user/forum/default/ directory, name it something